BernardLerring/ThymeOnTheRoad/README.md

 ### Thanks

-- Dave H from the Slack Community for helping me sort out my issues with GitHub.

-- My Partner for being my UX companion for the site and for helping test it for me.
+- My Partner for being my UX companion for the site and for helping test it for me, as well as providing the artwork.

-- My mentor for his feedback and encouragement throughout the project.
+- My mentor Chris for his feedback and encouragement throughout the project.